An overview of the Algarve climate

 Average temperatures and other weather data

 Below you can find more information about the climate in the Algarve (source).
 The Algarve is a big region and these are average numbers.
 This means that deviations are possible locally.
+If you want more information about the weather in the Algarve from month to month, we have a separate article for you.

 The influence of climate change